RUJodan/SourceUndead-Server/README.md

 SourceUndead :: Server
 ============

-Multi-player [in progress] zombie game built with Postgres, Express, Redis, ReactJS and NodeJS
+Multi-player [in progress] zombie game built with Postgres, Express (sort of), Socket.io (with JWT Authentication) Redis, ReactJS and NodeJS

 I left out my settings.js file because it has private credentials in it.
 But here is the schema I used (a simple JS Object) to have my settings all in one file: